Pitfalls, Myths and Misunderstandings

 that enlightenment is always a sudden revelation.
 Enlightenment can also be gradual, a gradual understanding of one's true nature as the Self.

 that the way to enlightenment is through meditation, being on a Path and patiently waiting for an explosive mystical event to permanently transform you at some time in the future.
 This is one of the most powerful, prevalent and misleading spiritual myths, and it's possible to waste decades of your life stranded and sidetracked by this false belief.
-Enlightenment is gained through deep enquiry and investigation into your own nature is a more fruitful and reliable approach.
+Deep enquiry and investigation into your own nature is a more fruitful and reliable approach.

 that you have to 'kill the ego' as a prerequisite to awakening.
 It is impossible for the ego to kill the ego and also completely unnecessary.
 This is another wild goose chase that can tie seekers in knots and line the pockets of unscrupulous or ignorant teachers for decades.

 that awakening automatically qualifies you to teach.
 The teaching role, if it isn't to create serious problems and distortions for both teacher and student, must be filled by qualified, mature, ethical people who have deeply integrated their awakening and who themselves undergo some form of continuing guidance and oversight.

 that enlightenment is a super human accomplishment.
 Enlightenment is simply your true nature.

 Spiritual Bypassing is the misuse of spiritual practices and concepts to avoid taking personal responsibility for one's life and one's actions: facing up to uncomfortable or unresolved emotional and psychological issues and practical or relational concerns.
 It is a rejecting of the physical world and one's humanity for the imagined safety of the Absolute.

 We will cover this topic in more detail in the section 'Do I need a Teacher?'